Accessing RackConnect cloud servers

 If you have not provisioned dedicated public IP addresses to your RackConnect cloud servers, you might be able to use one of these alternative methods for connecting to these cloud servers:

-Important: When connecting between your cloud and dedicated environments with RackConnect, always use the private IP addresses of your dedicated and cloud servers to avoid bandwidth charges.
+Important: When connecting between cloud and dedicated environments with RackConnect, always use the private IP addresses of the dedicated and cloud servers to avoid bandwidth charges.

 Continue the conversation in the Rackspace Community.